 The molecular formula of salicylic acid, a compound commonly

-found in facial cleanser, is C7H6O3. (c) How many molecules
+found in facial cleanser, is C7H6O3. (d) How many

-of salicylic acid are in 0.5 mg of this substance?
+oxygen atoms are present in 0.5 mg of salicylic acid?

 Play a video: